oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Example email gateway rules that work with MIP are available in the [Network Configuration ABAC document](../as-built-as-configured/hybrid-network-configuration.md#office-365--email-protective-markings-with-aip-technology).
 These rules are based on regular expressions and are easily adaptable to vendor specific email gateways.

-Classification Label Design Decisions for all agencies and implementation types.
+Classification Label Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---